-- Stop Sign—The three rows of the turn table can be represented by three turn features—one left turn with 20 seconds turn impedance, one right turn with 10 seconds turn impedance, and a straight-through turn with 15 seconds turn impedance.
+- Stop Sign—The three rows of the turn table can be represented by three turn features—one left turn with 20 seconds of turn impedance, one right turn with 10 seconds of turn impedance, and a straight-through turn with 15 seconds of turn impedance.

 - No Right Turn—A turn feature class can have a field that can be read by a field evaluator for a restriction attribute in the network dataset.
 This allows the modeling of prohibited turns, such as the prohibited right turn.

 ArcGIS provides tools for importing existing turn tables into turn feature classes.
 This is relevant if you have turn tables from ARC/INFO or ArcView GIS.

 An implied global turn is present at every transition between two edges in the network where there is no existing turn feature.
 You can assign attribute values to turns by specifying a turn category evaluator for the default values of turn elements.